 * OPEC, other producers meet on Thursday to discuss output cut

-* Current production cut was initially to cover only H1 2017
+* Current production curb was only for first half of 2017

-* Expectation is for production cut to be extended into 2018
+* Cut expected to be extended into 2018

-* Rising U.S. production threatens to undermine OPEC-led cuts (Adds comment, updates prices)
+* Rising U.S. output threatens to undermine OPEC-led cuts (Updates throughout, changes dateline, previous SINGAPORE)

-Energy consultancy Wood Mackenzie said a nine-month extension "would have little impact on our price forecast for 2017, which is for an annual average of $55 per barrel for Brent."
+Energy consultancy Wood Mackenzie said a nine-month extension "would have little impact on our price forecast for 2017, which is for an annual average of $55 a barrel for Brent."

 It estimated that a nine-month extension would result in a 950,000 bpd production increase in the United States, undermining OPEC's efforts.

 U.S. oil production <C-OUT-T-EIA> has already risen by more than 10 percent since mid-2016 to over 9.3 million bpd as drillers take advantage of higher prices and the supply gap left by OPEC and its allies.

 Should the meeting in Vienna result in a cut extension to cover all of 2018, Wood Mackenzie said the tighter market could push average 2018 Brent prices up to $63 per barrel.